mysensors/NodeManager/README.md

     void setSamples(int value);
     // [6] If more then one sample has to be taken, set the interval in milliseconds between measurements (default: 0) void setSamplesInterval(int value);
-#if FEATURE_CONDITIONAL_REPORT == ON
-    // [7] if true will report the measure only if different than the previous one (default: false) void setTrackLastValue(bool value);
-    // [9] if track last value is enabled, force to send an update after the configured number of minutes void setForceUpdateMinutes(int value);
-#endif
 #if FEATURE_POWER_MANAGER == ON
     // to save battery the sensor can be optionally connected to two pins which will act as vcc and ground and activated on demand void setPowerPins(int ground_pin, int vcc_pin, int wait_time = 50);